-where $g$ and $h$ are the transverse and longitudinal field strengths, respectively.
-This model is integrable along two lines: $h = 0$, as it maps to free fermions via the Jordan-Wigner transformation, and $g = 0$, as it reduces to the classical Ising model.
-Finally, it is integrable at the point $h \to \infty$ and $g \to \infty$, as it becomes noninteracting.
-Outside of these regions, the model exhibits chaos \cite{kim2014testing}.
+Having understood the universal aspects of the geometric tensor near integrable regions, we present the full adiabatic flow diagrams.
+As explained earlier (see Fig.~\ref{fig:flow-min-max}) these diagrams are obtained by continuously following the minimal directions starting at various values of $\vb* \lambda$.
+As we explained in the text, these flows become universal and singular near the integrable lines.
+Away from these lines there are no singularities in the flow lines, which continuously drift with the system size or the frequency cutoff $\mu$.
+We thus do our best attempt to extrapolate the flow diagrams obtained using exact diagonalization to the thermodynamic limit.

-In Figs. \ref{fig:flow-combined}a and \ref{fig:flow-combined}b, we show the flow diagrams for the c-XXZ model with $L = 18$ and the Ising model with $L = 20$, respectively.
+In Figs.~\ref{fig:flow-combined}(a) and~\ref{fig:flow-combined}(b), we show the flow diagrams for the c-XXZ model with $L = 18$ and the Ising model with $L = 20$, respectively.
 For the c-XXZ model, we consider the zero-magnetization sector, while we use the $k = \pi/2$ quasi-momentum sector for the Ising model.
-Remarkably, we can identify integrable regions without knowing them a-priori as attractors of the flow lines, which become nearly orthogonal to the lines of integrability ($g = 0,\, g = 1$ for the c-XXZ model and $g = 0, \, h = 0$ for the Ising model) and then abruptly turn their directions after reaching integrability.
-As we explain below, these features become sharper with increasing system size and decreasing cutoff $\mu$.
+As done earlier for the c-XXZ model, we set $\mu = 2L/\Dc_s \approx 7.4\times10^{-4}$, where $\Dc_s = \binom{L}{L/2}$ is the dimension of the zero-magnetization sector, and for the Ising model $\mu = 2.5 \cdot L /\Dc_s \approx 9.5 \times 10^{-4}$, where $\Dc_s = 2^L/L$ is the approximate dimension of the $k = \pi/2$ quasi-momentum sector.
+Remarkably, we can clearly identify integrable regions, without knowing them \textit{a priori}, as attractors of the flow lines, which become nearly orthogonal to the lines of integrability ($g = 0,\, g = 1$ for the c-XXZ model and $g = 0, \, h = 0$ for the Ising model) and then abruptly turn their directions after reaching integrability as illustratively shown in Fig.~\ref{fig:flow-near-integrable}.
+As explained earlier, these features become sharper with increasing system size and decreasing frequency cutoff $\mu$.